-LIVESTRONG.COM had the opportunity to sit down with fitness expert and wellness coach Jillian Michaels at the BOLD Conference in Hollywood.
+LIVESTRONG.COM spoke with fitness expert and wellness coach Jillian Michaels at the BOLD Conference in Hollywood.

-We talked to her about everything from alcohol and caffeine to meditation and what she thinks about mobile calorie tracker apps.
+We spoke with her about everything from alcohol and caffeine to meditation and what she thinks about mobile calorie tracker apps.

-Most importantly, Michaels told us four small habits that you can use to make a big impact on your overall fitness and wellness:
+Most importantly, Michaels shared four small habits that you can use to make a big impact on your overall fitness and wellness:

 1. Quit Drinking Calories